hector-torres/DemographicResearch/README.md

 targeted geographies.

-Notebooks contained in this project can be categorized as `ETL` notebooks that extract data from source systems and load that data into our database, or as `EDA` notebooks that use database data to produce analyses.
+Notebooks contained in this project can be categorized as `ETL` notebooks that extract data from source systems and load that data into our database, or others those titles reflect their usage.

+The primary notebook here is `geography_and_table_export_selector`, which allows users to select targeted geographies and tables from the data available in order to produce files that can be imported into Tableau Public for further analysis.

 ## Order of Operations
-Because of the interconnectness of some of the datasets being extracted and analyzed, some ETL notebooks (and their assocaited databses loaded) must be run before other notebooks can execute successfully.
+Because of the interconnectedness of some of the datasets being extracted and analyzed, some ETL notebooks (and their associated databases loaded) must be run before other notebooks can execute successfully.
 This section outlines the order in which notebooks or ETL scripts must be executed.

 ### 1. Census Bureau Shapefiles